AetherNET65535/Chronos/README.md

-# Chronos
+# Chronos【UNDER DEVELOPMENT】
-Fast and easy setup and generation of course schedules [under development]
+Fast and easy setup and generation of course schedules